How to Find an Apartment Out of State

-Your landlord will be requesting documents from you if you decide to apply, so make sure to have everything in order.
+Your landlord will request documents from you if you decide to apply, so make sure to have everything in order.

 If you are starting a new job, have the job offer in your application to prove you’ll have a stable income.
 Also, include pay stubs from your previous employer with your application.

-For all the paperwork you’ll need, check out our comprehensive guide to apartment application process.
+Check out our comprehensive guide to the apartment application process.
 You might also be asked for rental references, so make sure to have those ready with proper contact information.

 Beware of Rental Scams

 No one wants to learn that they have spent thousands of dollars on an apartment unit that they will never rent.

 Rental scams are unfortunately common, especially in large cities like New York.
 Moreover, they are easy to fall into if you don't know how to avoid rental scams during your apartment hunt.

 Here are some of the most effective ways to avoid rental scams.

 - Never wire money to a prospective landlord or property manager.
 Using digital money wiring services such as Venmo or CashApp can be just as harmful as handing over cash.
 Use a check to leave a paper trail in case you are scammed.